pyscripter/pyscripter/Help/source/llmprerequisites.md

 commercial service, light usage is actually free, so it is a great choice for using  with PyScripter.
 See [pricing](https://ai.google.dev/pricing) for details.

+## DeepSeek

+You need to [get an API key](https://platform.deepseek.com/api_keys).
+This is a commercial service, but the [pricing](https://api-docs.deepseek.com/quick_start/pricing) is very competitive.

 ## Local Models using Ollama

 Why you may want to run LLMs locally?
 Here are a few reasons: